 History

-Uterine artery embolization has been practised for more than 20 years for controlling hemorrhage following delivery/abortion, in ectopic or cervical pregnancy, gestational trophoblastic disease or carcinoma of the cervix.
+Uterine artery embolization has been practised for more than 20 years for controlling post-partum hemorrhage.

 The technique was first reported as an effective intervention for fibroids in 1995 when Ravina et al noted that several women with symptomatic leiomyomata who underwent uterine artery embolization as a pre-hysterectomy treatment had significant clinical improvement to an extent that hysterectomy was no longer required.

-It is now estimated that more than 100,000 UAE procedures may have been performed so far for the treatment of fibroids.
+It is now estimated that more than 100,000 UAE procedures have been performed for the treatment of fibroids.

 Indications